 Second, broader forces in society could also explain the observed pattern.
-Available information itself can be imperfect for a number of reasons, where mass media or the entertainment industry may perpetuate stereotypes of how women and men think about basic freedom and affirmative action.15 Political representation could also play a role.
-Political representation across genders or

-15Global evidence from media studies is limited in this regard, but recent evidence from the United States by Ash the expression of public opinions among their vocal leaders may not reflect the average view of their gender in the population.
-For example, if female politicians tend to be particularly gender progressive compared to the general female population (Carrer and De Masi, 2023), beliefs will get distorted unless people are able to fully account for the selection in the political process, which may be very complex.
+Available information itself can be imperfect for a number of reasons, where mass media or the entertainment industry may perpetuate stereotypes of how women and men think about basic freedom and affirmative action.
+Political representation could also play a role.
+Political representation across genders or the expression of public opinions among their vocal leaders may not reflect the average view of their gender in the population.
+For example, if female politicians tend to be particularly gender progressive compared to the general female population, beliefs will get distorted unless people are able to fully account for the selection in the political process, which may be very complex.